In-Hand Manipulation of Unknown Objects with Tactile Sensing for Insertion: APPROACH

 \subsection{Task Oriented Exploration}

-We use Bayesian optimization (BO) to guide our exploration of the object shape in order to efficiently identify regions of the object that are important for completing the insertion task.
-We construct a task oriented \textit{acquisition} function for BO that selects the next target orientation of the object during in-hand manipulation.
+We use {\em Bayesian Optimization\/} (BO) to guide our exploration of the object shape in order to efficiently identify regions of the object that are important for completing the insertion task.
+We construct a task oriented \textit{acquisition} function for BO that selects the next target cross section of the object to explore during in-hand manipulation.
 The aim is to select targets to reduce the uncertainty over the object shape globally, but focus on the promising regions and avoid over-exploring parts of the object unlikely to be useful for successful insertion.
 In contrast to related work that focuses on uniformly minimizing uncertainty for overall shape reconstruction, we use the task objective to achieve targeted exploration.
 Below we describe how we construct the task oriented acquisition function for BO.

-We parameterize the object orientations relative to the target hole with angles $\alpha$, $\beta$, $\gamma$, as shown in Fig.~\ref{fig:HoleParameterization}.
-For each orientation, we discretize the object into horizontal cross sections parameterized by $l$ (and each cross section has a certain non-zero width).
-Our goal is to select the next object orientation and cross section to explore to help find an object orientation that will fit in the hole.

-For calculating the optimal insertion orientation and determining which section to explore next, our pipeline starts by evaluating the margin distribution between the hole and the object in its current orientation $\alpha, \beta, \gamma$ at cross-section $l$.

-We start with a probabilistic estimate of the object model in its current orientation.
-This model is a Gaussian process (GP) described in Section~\ref{GaussianShapeEstimate} above, which allows us to obtain estimates along any ray $\theta, \phi$ for distance to object surface $R(\theta, \phi) \sim \mathcal{N}(\bar{f}, \mathbb{V}[f])$ in spherical coordinate system.
+We represent the orientation of the object with a discrete set of euler angles $\alpha$, $\beta$, $\gamma$.
+Our goal is to evaluate the likelihood of insertion for each orientation.
+To do this, we start with a probabilistic estimate of the object model.
+This model is a {\em Gaussian Process\/} (GP) described in Section~\ref{GaussianShapeEstimate}, which allows us to obtain estimates along any ray $\theta, \phi$ of the distance to the object surface $R(\theta, \phi) \sim \mathcal{N}(\bar{f}, \mathbb{V}[f])$ in a spherical coordinate system.
+For each orientation, we decompose the GP object model into horizontal cross sections of uniform width parameterized by height $l$ as shown in Fig.~\ref{fig:CrossSectionParameterization}.

-We begin by defining all the random variables we consider, their distributions, and the necessary discretization variables. $\theta_{m}$ with $m\!=\!1..M$ are equally spaced in the range $[-\pi, \pi]$; $\phi_n$ with $n\!=\!1..N$ are equally spaced in the range of the currently selected section $l$.
-By querying the GP at each angle pair $(\theta_m, \phi_n)$, we get a Gaussian distribution: